tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 6. Validate Platform, Sensor, Product, and Index
 ================================================

+In this step you'll add the validation logic for the ``platform``, ``sensor``, ``product``, and ``index`` parameters.
+The REST endpoint is like a function shared publicly on the internet--anyone can call it with whatever parameters they want.
+This includes bots that may try to exploit your website through its REST endpoints.
+Be sure to only allow valid values through and provide helpful feedback for users of the REST API.

 1. Modify the ``get_time_series`` controller in :file:`controllers/rest.py` to add validation for the ``platform``, ``sensor``, ``product``, and ``index`` parameters as follows: